 Galbanum — Ferula galbaniflua.
 Used in cosmetics for its leafy fragrance, and as a fixative for other scents.

 — Pelargonium graveolens.
 Essential oil with astringent and tonic properties, an excellent normalizer for oily skin.
 Sometimes used as a fragrance.

 — Chamomilla recutita / Matricaria recutita.
 A softening agent for rough, dry skin, used since ancient times for its calming and conditioning effects.
 Its soothing and hydrating properties also work well on the hair and scalp.
 In hair care formulations, it brings out highlights in blond or light brown hair.
-Other types of camomile (also spelled chamomile) include Roman Camomile and Blue Camomile.
+Other types of Chamomile (also spelled chamomile) include Roman Chamomile and Blue Chamomile.

 — Zingiber officinale.
 Anti-inflammatory and stimulant with warming and soothing properties.
 Used in creams, lotions and hair care products, it promotes circulation to the skin and scalp.
 In both powdered and essential oil form, it is an excellent ingredient for bath soaks and other personal care products.
 Sometimes used as a fragrance.